Kalmat/EWMHlib/README.md

 # EWMH-lib
 [![Type Checking](https://github.com/Kalmat/EWMHlib/actions/workflows/type-checking.yml/badge.svg)](https://github.com/Kalmat/EWMHlib/actions/workflows/type-checking.yml)

-Extended Window Manager Hints implementation in Python 3 which allows to easily query and control Window Managers which follow these standards.
+Extended Window Manager Hints implementation in Python 3 and python-xlib, which allows to easily query and control Window Managers following these standards.

-It also adds some additional, useful features like catching and handling events.
+It also adds some additional, useful features like managing hints and handling events.

 For more information, refer to official documentation at: https://specifications.freedesktop.org/wm-spec/latest/